zenforge/tabular-data-transformer/README.md

 ### Simplest use case

 Tabular to object array data without type inference and validation.
-Header inclused in the data.
+Header included in the data.

 ```js
 const tabularData = [